With so much on the line these days, it is important to give back to the community.

 Tyrone Woods Manufactured Housing Community also consists of staff and team members that care.
-Take Dawn Marshall, an employee at Tyrone Woods, who organized the donation highlighted above, “it makes me smile every time I think about it,” she said.
+Take Dawn Marshall, an employee at Tyrone Woods, who organized the donation highlighted above.

 “I personally support local teachers 100 percent, and I think it is great when people show their appreciation or support of these now essential frontline workers,” she said.

 The bottom line is that these are tremendous schools.
 Linden Community Schools currently has a student-teacher ratio of 20:1.